Sichuan pepper

 Sichuan pepper (花椒 (huājiāo)) (Note: also known as Sichuanese pepper, Szechuan pepper, Chinese prickly ash, Chinese pepper, Mountain pepper, and mala pepper, historically known as fagara) is a spice made from the dried pericarp (outer shell of the fruit) of a plant of the genus Zanthoxylum in the family Rutaceae.
 It is commonly used in Sichuan cuisine of China and in the cuisines of the Himalayas.
-Despite its name, Sichuan pepper is not closely related to black pepper or chili peppers.
+Despite its name, Sichuan pepper is not closely related to black pepper or chili pepper.
 Instead, Zanthoxylum plants are in the same family as citrus and rue.